moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 our one-rule model statistically ties.
-The frozen recipe was then stress-tested without any re-tuning on universes with different clumpiness, different resolution, and a different cosmology — it kept beating plain Zel'dovich in every condition, cutting the error by 3–17% — and its truth reference was cross-checked against two independent professional simulation codes.
+The frozen recipe was then stress-tested without any re-tuning on universes with different clumpiness, different resolution, and a different cosmology — it kept beating plain Zel'dovich in every condition — by 2–13% over whole boxes and 9–22% in the web-masked regions that matter most — and its truth reference was cross-checked against two independent professional simulation codes.

 </div><!-- /.l-body -->